D&D: Five Monsters that Make Players Groan

 The pages of the Monster Manual are ripe with possibilities.
-From kobolds, orcs, and goblins, to dragons, beholders, and gray renders there’s no shortage of friends to make or foes to fight, sometimes you start off fighting one, and then you end up giving it a name and it now this weird goblin or beholder that your party “adopted” is the one thing in the world you’d die for.
+From kobolds, orcs, and goblins, to dragons, beholders, and gray renders.
+There’s no shortage of friends to make or foes to fight.
+In fact, sometimes you start off fighting something, then you give it a name.
+And suddenly, this weird goblin or beholder that your party “adopted” is the one thing in the world you’d die for.

-And then there are the ones that, when you see their minis hit the table, you groan, roll your eyes, and prepare for an hour and a half of torture and tedium.
+Of course then there are the others.
+The ones that when you see their minis hit the table, you groan, roll your eyes, and prepare for an hour and a half of torture and tedium.

-Because if there’s one thing that every player loves, it’s losing all of their hard-earned equipment.
-Sure, some editions tried to make it so that they only affected non-magic weapons, but, even so, they were one surefire way to get any party of players up in arms.
+Sure, some editions tried to make it so that they only affected non-magic weapons.
+But even then, Rust Monsters represent a deep player fear: losing their gold pieces.
 Did you invest a lot of money in buying a suit of plate mail for your character?
 Hope you roll well on your save, or all that gold is basically gone.

 DM: Alright, Player A, your turn, make a save.